sigmdel/domoticz_button/README.md

     "alertTime" : 3,
     "infoTime" : 3,
     "mqttUpdateTime" : 5,
+    "suspendBuzzerTime" : 60,
     "logLevelUart" : "DEBUG",
     "logLevelSyslog" : "ERR"
     }

+All times are in seconds except for the last one, `suspendBuzzerTime` which is the number of minutes during which the buzzer is suspended.
+As said before, the push-button must be pressed twice while the buzzer is sounding to disable the latter for the specified number of minutes.

 It is not necessary to include all configuration fields in the file.
 If only the IP address of the MQTT broker needs to be changed to 192.168.1.222, then the following will work.